Blog – Posted on Thursday, Jan 24

 13. Rosemary and Rue by Seanan McGuire

-October “Toby” Daye is many things: half human, half faerie, San Francisco resident, and grocery store graveyard shifter.
+Rosemary and Rue tells the story of October “Toby” Daye.
+She's many things: half human, half faerie, San Francisco resident, and grocery store graveyard shifter.
 She only knows one thing for certain, and that is she’s left her faerie life behind.
 Or so she thinks.
 When her former fae friend Evening Winterrose is murdered, Toby finds herself magnetically (or magically) pulled back into her old life.
 And despite the countless miseries she’s suffered among them, Toby can’t resist another adventure — namely, the chance to find Evening’s killer and enact swift, savage vengeance.

 14. Throne of Glass by Sarah J. Maas